Contents

 What restrictions might the Government impose on nicotine-free vapes?

-The Government have made it clear that nicotine-free vapes will be an area targeted in new regulations introduced as part of their plan to tackle underage vaping.
+The Tory Government had made it clear that nicotine-free vapes would be an area targeted in new regulations they planned to introduce as part of their plan to tackle underage vaping.
 Based on the questions and responses around nicotine-free products posed in the public consultation we can get an idea of what these regulations and restrictions may look like.

 When asked ‘Do you think non-nicotine e-liquid, for example short fills, should also be included in restrictions on vape flavours?’
 47.2% of respondents answered no, while 40.9% answered yes.
 This suggests that the proposed vape flavour restrictions may be extended to include nicotine-free vape juice.